Need Help? Give us a call.

 According to Amex’s 2017 State of Women-Owned Businesses Report, 11.3 million women-owned businesses generated $1.6 trillion in revenue in 2016.
 As stated in the same report, 1,000 new businesses are being started by women every day—indicating a growth rate five times faster than the national average.

-Despite this incredible progress, a disheartening report by Democratic members of the Senate Small Business & Entrepreneurship Committee reveals that women business owners are struggling to access the same amount of business funding as their male counterparts.
+Despite this incredible progress, a disheartening report by Democratic members of the Senate Small Business & Entrepreneurship Committee reveals that women business owners are struggling to access the same amount of business funding via business loans for women as their male counterparts.

 The report finds that while women own 30% of small business in the U.S., they only receive about 4.4% of total dollars in traditional small business loans.
 On top of that, they are only receiving 16% of traditional loans and 17% of government-backed SBA loans.
 This indicates that women entrepreneurs not only get approved for business financing less often but also in smaller amounts than men.